-Deliverable Due Date Thresholds Quarterly Scoring Deliverable A: Self-report the numerator and • Quarter 1 > 60% 0.5 point denominator as noted in the Measure • Quarter 2 50-59% 0.25 point Description, via quantitative template. • Quarter 3 49% or less 0 point • Quarter 4 • Quarter 5 • Quarter 6 Deliverable B : Submit template with the names • Quarter 1 0.1 point/member, up to 0.5 of 5 SFHP members with opioid safety risk • Quarter 2 point, will be awarded for reviewed during the months of the quarter by • Quarter 3 submitting (via secure the Controlled Substance Review Committee. • Quarter 4 email).4 the completed Include brief documentation of committee • Quarter 5 template listing the 5 SFHP recommendations and attestation that CURES • Quarter 6 members reviewed by the report reviewed.
+Deliverable Due Date Thresholds Quarterly Scoring Deliverable A: Self-report the numerator and • Quarter 1 ≥ 60% 0.5 point denominator as noted in the Measure • Quarter 2 50-59% 0.25 point Description, via quantitative template. • Quarter 3 49% or less 0 point • Quarter 4 Deliverable B : Submit template with the names • Quarter 1 0.1 point/member, up to 0.5 of 5 SFHP members with opioid safety risk Quarter 2 point, will be awarded for reviewed during the quarter by the Controlled Quarter 3 submitting (via secure Substance Review Committee.
+Include brief • Quarter 4 email) 2 the completed documentation of committee template listing the 5 SFHP recommendations and attestation that CURES members reviewed by the report reviewed.
 CURES must be run no more Controlled Substance Review than one month prior to review.
-Committee to PainManagement@sfhp.org.
+Members Committee to with concurrent opioid and benzodiazepine PainManagement@sfhp.org. prescriptions will be prioritized for review, based on a member list provided by SFHP 1 .